Leadership and the role of team development

 “We collectively, to get things done, work together as a team.
 Because the work really happens horizontally in our company, not vertically.
 Products are horizontal.
 It takes hardware plus software plus services to make a killer product.” – Tim Cook

-Here is what I’ve come up with:
+Here is what we’ve come up with:

 At team level